NSombekke/Logic-LLM/blogpost.md

 ### Problem Formulator

-We employ the 2 Llama-3 models to convert natural language into Linear Temporal Logic (LTL) tasks based on the attributes in the context of the question (e.g. planning domain).
-Utilizing few-shot learning, we establish a correspondence between natural language commands and their respective LTL formulas.
-With the given prompt, an open-source LLM can be directed to generate these LTL formulas from natural language.
-The conversion from natural language to LTL has been predominantly studied within the field of robotics [9].
+We utilize two Llama-3 models to convert natural language into Linear Temporal Logic (LTL) tasks and runs based on the context attributes (e.g., planning domain), the question, and the options.
+We provide the models with clear instructions and a few examples to facilitate few-shot learning.
+This approach helps establish a correspondence between natural language commands and their respective LTL formulas and runs.
+With the given prompts, the LLMs are directed to generate these LTL formulas and runs from natural language inputs effectively.
+(TODO deze zin lijkt overbodig --> )The conversion from natural language to LTL has been predominantly studied within the field of robotics [9].

 For illustration, consider the following Natural language commands $\mu$, and their corresponding LTL formula $\psi_{\mu}$, and explanation dictionary $(D_{\psi})$ generated by a LLM.
+(TODO wat is de explanaition dictionary)

 > **$\mu:$ "Always avoid the green room and navigate to the third floor."**
 >